 Marion M. Walsh

-Marion M. Walsh, Esq., is an attorney with Littman Krooks LLP who focuses her practice on special and general education advocacy.
+Marion M. Walsh, Esq., a partner with the firm and an experienced attorney, leads our growing and vibrant special education practice.
 Marion has worked in education law for over 15 years and has been an advocate for children in many capacities.
 Ms. Walsh has worked to improve public school districts for all students.
 She is a past president of the Hendrick Hudson Board of Education (2009-2012) and served on the board as a trustee for nine years.
 Prior to joining Littman Krooks, Ms. Walsh recently worked as an attorney for a law firm concentrating in education law, where her practice focused on special education compliance and defense.
 Marion is also a certified impartial hearing officer for children with disabilities by the New York State Education Department.
 She frequently presents on special education and general education law.

 Prior to practicing in education law, Marion worked in legal publishing.
 She has written books and advice for school administrators nationwide on all aspects of education law.
 She has also been a supervising editor for IEP Team Trainer, The Financial No Child Left Behind Compliance Insider and for The No Child Left Behind Compliance Insider.
 Marion has also written three other books, “What Do I Do When?
 The Answer Book on the No Child Left Behind Act,” “The Superintendent’s Guide to Special Education Policies and Procedures,” and “Student Discipline & School Safety: Administrator’s Guide to Best Practices, Policies & Procedures.”